epiverse-trace/tutorials-middle/instructors/practical-chains.md

 As a group, Write your answer to these questions:

-- Explore the data frame output of the `Simulation ID`: What is the relationship between the following columns `chain`, `infector`, `infectee`, `generation`, `time`, `simulation_id`?
+- Explore the data frame output of the `Chain ID`: What is the relationship between the following columns `chain`, `infector`, `infectee`, `generation`, `time`, `simulation_id`?
 - Among simulated outbreaks: